SimplyRETS/simplyretswp/readme.txt

 = Getting Started =

-The SimplyRETS plugin allows you to display and search your Real Estate listings directly on your Wordpress site.
-And it call be set up in less than 5 minutes.
-We have a set of trial listings for you to test the plugin with.
-We never use iframes, so you get all the SEO benefits!
+SimplyRETS allows you to display and search your Real Estate listings directly on your Wordpress site.
+And it call be set up in less than 5 minutes!

+The SimplyRETS Plugin has the most filtering options of any IDX Plugin on the market, with over 25 different ways to create unique pages of listings on your site.
+No iframes, great SEO, and a modern and customizable interface for a modern Real Estate Agent.

 To get *your* listings showing through the plugin, you need 3 things: